Nebukam/PCGExtendedToolkit/_sources/doc-filter-ecosystem/filter-bitmask.md

 parent: Filter Ecosystem
 title: 🝖 Bitmask
 name_in_editor: "Filter : Bitmask"
-subtitle: The **Bitmask Filter** compares a bitmask against another
+subtitle: The Bitmask Filter evaluates an int64 bitmask attribute to check specific flags, with configurable mask types, comparisons, and an option to invert the result.
 color: white
 summary: TBD
 splash: icons/icon_misc-sort-points.svg